 Whether the approach catalyzed a lot activity or the idea of asteroid mining was already in the air, a lot of announcements soon followed.

 On the NASA front, the Keck approach quickly became a candidate for fulfilling President Obama’s goal of sending astronaut’s to rendezvous with an asteroid.
 After all, if we can get the asteroid a lot closer, then the mission of visiting with astronauts is also a lot easier.
-The paper inspired the proposal of a formal mission by NASA called the Asteroid Redirect Mission (ARM) that is in the process of being designed.
-It has not yet been funded by Congress and is considered controversial in some quarters.
+The paper inspired the proposal of a formal mission by NASA called the Asteroid Redirect Mission (ARM) that was intended to capture and return an asteroid to near Earth.

-Planetary Resources is co-founded by Eric Anderson, founder of Space Adventures, and Peter Diamandis of X Prize Foundation fame.
-The group is backed by some of the most successful entrepreneurs in the world including Larry Page and Eric Schmidt of Google, Richard Branson of Virgin, and James Cameron of Titanic and Avatar movie fame.
-Planetary Resources is pursuing an approach that involves launching small satellites called Arkyds.
+Planetary Resources was co-founded by Eric Anderson, founder of Space Adventures, and Peter Diamandis of X Prize Foundation fame.
+The group was backed by some of the most successful entrepreneurs in the world including Larry Page and Eric Schmidt of Google, Richard Branson of Virgin, and James Cameron of Titanic and Avatar movie fame.
+Planetary Resources pursued an approach that involved launching small satellites called Arkyds.
 The first of them, the Arkyd 100, would essentially be a small telescope used to find more asteroid candidates.
 That would be followed by the Arkyd 300 series that would be sent out in small groups to rendezvous with an asteroid and survey its size and composition.

-Planetary Resources has used a crowdfunding approach to finance its first small satellite.
+Planetary Resources attempted to leverage a crowdfunding approach to finance its first small satellite.
 In June 2013, it launched a Kickstarter campaign that raised over $1.5 million from 17,500 donors in less than 33 days.
-Backers will get a space ‘selfie’ and a T-shirt for their efforts to create the ‘world’s first privately owned space telescope.’
+Backers received a space ‘selfie’ and a T-shirt for their efforts to create the ‘world’s first privately owned space telescope.’

-Deep Space Industries, for its part, has been active as well and will take a similar approach to exploring first, mining second.
-Its satellites are called Fireflies and Dragonflies.
-Deep Space Industries will start by sending out relatively inexpensive Fireflies on one-way missions to survey Near-Earth Asteroids followed by a Dragonfly to survey and return a sample back to Earth.
-Once a suitable target asteroid is identified, a ‘harvester’ would be sent out to pull the candidate asteroid back to a location closer to Earth for mining and processing.
+Deep Space Industries, for its part, was also active and took a similar approach to exploring first, mining second.
+Its satellites were called Fireflies and Dragonflies.
+Deep Space Industries’ plan was to start by sending out relatively inexpensive Fireflies on one-way missions to survey Near-Earth Asteroids followed by a Dragonfly to survey and return a sample back to Earth.
+Once a suitable target asteroid was identified, a ‘harvester’ would be sent out to pull the candidate asteroid back to a location closer to Earth for mining and processing.

-The Keck study appears to have been a catalyst for both a NASA mission and two companies that generated a lot of buzz and excitement in the press.
-It is my belief that at some point in the future this paper will be seen as a landmark turning point in America’s future in space.
+The Keck study appeared to serve as a catalyst for both a NASA mission and two companies that generated a lot of buzz and excitement in the press.

 Why the excitement?